Diablo Cody: Personal life

-As of 2008, Cody resides in Los Angeles.

-Cody is a friend of screenwriters Dana Fox (What Happens in Vegas, Couples Retreat) and Lorene Scafaria (Hustlers) and they often write their screenplays together in order to get advice from one another.
+Cody is a friend of screenwriters Dana Fox (What Happens in Vegas, Couples Retreat) and Lorene Scafaria (Hustlers), and they often write their screenplays together in order to get advice from one another.

-In light of Georgia’s 2019 anti-abortion law, Cody stated that she has regretted writing Juno, as critics have perceived it as an anti-abortion film.
+In light of Georgia's 2019 anti-abortion law, Cody stated that she "would not have written Juno in today's reality", as critics have perceived it as an anti-abortion film.

-Cody is a lifelong roller coaster enthusiast and has a tattoo of the Giant Dipper at San Diego’s Belmont Park on her right arm.
+Cody is a lifelong roller-coaster enthusiast and has a tattoo of the Giant Dipper at San Diego’s Belmont Park on her right arm.